YunMeiGongRen/GPS-Mamba/README.md

 ## Running the Code
 ### Installation
-The full libraries list is provided as a 'requirements.txt' in this repo.
-Please create a virtual environment with 'conda' or 'venv' and run
+The full libraries list is provided as a `requirements.txt` in this repo.
+Please create a virtual environment with `conda` or `venv` and run
 ```
 pip install -r requirements.txt
 ```